-- Talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)
+- Talk to someone (a friend, school health nurse, school counsellor, family member, teacher or helpline, like Childline)

 - See your GP and explain how you are feeling.

-- Try to reduce and stop any dangerous activities (like drinking, taking drugs or driving a car)
+- Immediately reduce or stop any activities (like drinking, taking drugs or driving a car) that might increase risk

-Crucial: Your School Health Nurse can help with all kinds of health problems, including feelings of stress, panic and unhappiness, even out of termtime - call 01865 904225 or email SHN.email@example.com
+Crucial: The School Health Nurse service can help with all kinds of health problems, including feelings of stress, panic and unhappiness, even in school or college holidays.
+Call 01865 904225 or email SHN.firstname.lastname@example.org

 If you need to talk to a helpline, all these can help: